 Best Nike Reflective Jacket for Men

 Nike fans will like this jacket.
-It’s a transparent jacket that’s very lightweight, and it’s water-repellant so you can use it as a light rain jacket or simply a layer over other things.
+It’s a windbreaker that’s very lightweight, and it’s water-repellant so you can use it as a light rain jacket or simply a layer over other things.

-A mesh panel on the front allows for good ventilation, and an upper back vent increases the airflow in hot water.
-But to prevent wind from getting into the sleeves in cooler weather, the cuffs are elasticated and the hems and hood are adjustable with drawcords.
+Mesh panels on the front and back allow for good ventilation.
+But to prevent wind from getting into the sleeves in cooler weather, the cuffs are elasticated and the hood is adjustable with a drawcord.

 - Reflective-design taping